-Administration of investment asset
+[Administration of investment asset

-26. (1) The Financial Services Manager may administer an investment asset on behalf of the investment asset owner.
+26. (1) The Financial Services Manager may administer the investment asset on behalf of the investment asset owners.

-[OLC note: Consider location of this section with other roles of FSM above.]
+[OLC note: Consider location of this section with other roles of FSM above.][Agree with this move.]

 Same

-(1.1) The administration of an investment asset may include the following:
+(1.1) The administration of the investment asset may include the following:

-1. Providing information to the Ontario Energy Board in respect of the funding obligation and the determination of the clean energy adjustment in accordance with section 11x.
+1. Providing information to the Ontario Energy Board in respect of the funding obligation and the determination of the aggregate clean energy adjustment [in accordance with section 11x]/[as may be prescribed by regulation].

 2. Providing information to electricity vendors in respect of their obligations under Part III.